junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 418 - 2 (Roll no. 633). (text: CR 9/23/2008 H8676-8677)
 - 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 418 - 2 (Roll no. 633).(text: CR 9/23/2008 H8676-8677)
+- 2008-09-25 — Received in the Senate.
+- 2008-09-26 — Amendment SA 5658 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Amendment SA 5658 proposed by Senator Nelson FL for Senator Klobuchar. (consideration: CR S9605-9606; text: CR S9605-9606) In the nature of a substitute.
+- 2008-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S9605-9606)
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Senate amendment agreed to: Amendment SA 5658 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Senate amendment proposed (on the floor): Amendment SA 5658 proposed by Senator Nelson FL for Senator Klobuchar.(consideration: CR S9605-9606; text: CR S9605-9606)
+- 2008-09-26 — Senate amendment submitted
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Pallone asked unanimous consent that the House agree to the Senate amendment. (consideration: CR H10176-10177)
+- 2008-09-27 — On motion that the House agree to the Senate amendment Agreed to without objection. (text as House agreed to Senate amendment: CR H10176-10177)
+- 2008-09-27 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text as House agreed to Senate amendment: CR H10176-10177)